Register-transfer level: Examples of gate equivalent technique

-Precharacterized Cell Libraries
+Precharacterized cell libraries

 This technique further customizes the power estimation of various functional blocks by having separate power model for logic, memory, and interconnect suggesting a power factor approximation (PFA) method for individually characterizing an entire library of functional blocks such as multipliers, adders, etc. instead of a single gate-equivalent model for “logic” blocks.

 The power over the entire chip is approximated by the expression:

 Where Ki is PFA proportionality constant that characterizes the ith functional element $G_i$ is the measure of hardware complexity, and $f_i$ denotes the activation frequency.

 Example

 Gi denoting the hardware complexity of the multiplier is related to the square of the input word length i.e. N2 where N is the word length.
-The activation frequency is the rate at which multiplies are performed by the algorithm denoted by $f_{mult}$ and the PFA constant, $K_{mult}$, is extracted empirically from past multiplier designs and shown to be about 15 fW/bit2-Hz for a 1.2 µm technology at 5V.
+The activation frequency is the rate at which multiplies are performed by the algorithm denoted by $f_{mult}$ and the PFA constant, $K_{mult}$, is extracted empirically from past multiplier designs and shown to be about 15 fW/bit2-Hz for a 1.2 μm technology at 5V.

 The resulting power model for the multiplier on the basis of the above assumptions is: